Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 About the wine:

-This 2016 vintage came very close to being Favorite, with an intense nose of raspberry, kirsch, and blueberry, accented by subtle notes of coconut.
+This 2016 vintage came close to being Favorite, with an intense nose of raspberry, kirsch, and blueberry, accented by subtle notes of coconut.
 On the palate, it is the epitome of richness and density.
-Its powerful tannins are well-integrated, and the long finish highlights the fruit.
-A wine with a bright future that combines power and elegance.
+Its powerful tannins are well-integrated, and the long finish lets the fruit shine through.
+A wine with a promising future that combines power and elegance.
 2023–2030.

 About the estate: